inmve/free-ai-coding/README.md

 ---

 > Know the official limits or models?
 Share a link in an issue or PR to update the information.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ---